alimanfoo/anhima/docs/index.rst

 ``anhima`` - Exploration and analysis of genetic variation data
 ===============================================================

-This package is intended to provide convenience for those working with genetic variation data who need quick access to some simple exploratory analysis and plotting functions.
+This package is intended to provide convenience for those working with genetic variation data who need quick access to some exploratory analysis and plotting functions.

 This package is mostly an extremely thin wrapper around :mod:`numpy`,